 It is possible commence the Master of Cultural Materials Conservation full time in Semester 1/March or Semester 2/July.
 You’ll start:

-- Semester 1 2021 with CUMC90026 Professional Practices (online delivery) commences on 1 March 2021, with a pre-teaching period on CANVAS that commences on Monday 8 February 2021 with our Director, Professor Robyn Sloggett, OR
+- Semester 1 2021 with Conservation Professional Practices (CUMC90026) (online delivery) commences on 1 March 2021, with a pre-teaching period on CANVAS that commences on Monday 8 February 2021 with our Director, Professor Robyn Sloggett, OR

-- Semester 2 2021 with CUMC 900033 Conservation Materials Science (dual delivery: online lectures and on campus practicals) commences on Monday 19 July 2021, with a pre-teaching period on CANVAS that commences on Monday 28 June 2021 with Dr Petronella Nel.
+- Semester 2 2021 with Cultural Materials Conservation Science (CUMC90033) (dual delivery: online lectures and on campus practicals) commences on Monday 19 July 2021, with a pre-teaching period on CANVAS that commences on Monday 28 June 2021 with Dr Petronella Nel.

 How is the coursework delivered?